alexandrualexan-wq/OrderProcessingService/README.md

     *   **Purpose**: A private Docker container registry used to store and manage the container images for the `OrderService`, `ShippingService`, and `NotificationService`.

 *   **Azure Log Analytics Workspace**:
-    *   **Purpose**: Used to collect and analyze logs and metrics from the Azure Container Apps environment, providing insights into the health and performance of the applications.
+    *   **Purpose**: Used to collect and analyze logs and metrics from the Azure Container Apps environment.

+*   **Azure Application Insights**:
+    *   **Purpose**: Used for application performance monitoring and distributed tracing.
+It is connected to the Log Analytics Workspace.

 *   **Azure Container Apps Environment**:
     *   **Purpose**: A fully managed, serverless container service that provides the execution environment for the containerized applications.
-It is connected to the Log Analytics Workspace for monitoring.
+It is connected to the Log Analytics Workspace and Application Insights.

 *   **Azure Container Apps**:
     *   **`order-service`**: The main application, configured with Dapr enabled and an external ingress to allow placing orders.
-    *   **`shipping-service`**: A subscriber service, configured with Dapr enabled and an internal ingress, as it only needs to be accessible from within the environment.
+    *   **`shipping-service`**: A subscriber service, configured with Dapr enabled and an internal ingress.
     *   **`notification-service`**: A subscriber service, also configured with Dapr enabled and an internal ingress.
     *   **`redis`**: The Redis message broker, deployed as a container app with internal ingress.
     *   **`dapr-dashboard`**: The Dapr dashboard, deployed with an external ingress for monitoring.

 *   **Dapr Pub/Sub Component**:
     *   **Purpose**: A Dapr component is configured at the environment level to use the deployed Redis container app as the pub/sub message broker.
-This component is scoped to the application services.

 ### Deployment Script Details (`deployScript.sh`)